mlflow/mlflow/docs/source/search-runs.rst

 ^^^^^^

 :py:func:`mlflow.client.MlflowClient.search_runs()` or :py:func:`mlflow.search_runs()`
 take the same arguments as the above UI examples and more!
-They return a list of all the runs that match the specified filters.
+They return all the runs that match the specified filters.
 Your best resource is the dosctrings for each of these functions, but here are some useful examples.